What is the purpose of TIMSS?

 - Certificates to celebrate the participation of each pupil and school.

-What is involved for pupils?
+What was involved for pupils?

-Who is carrying out the study?
+Who carries out the study?

 The study is coordinated internationally by the International Association for the Evaluation of Educational Achievement (IEA).

-How NFER will look after the data
+How NFER looks after the data

 See FAQs for schools for more information.